w3c/klreq/README.md

 - [Editor's copy](https://w3c.github.io/klreq/)
 - [WG Note](https://www.w3.org/TR/klreq/)

 The document contains both English and Korean versions of the text.
-Use the buttons at the top of the window to select a single-language view.
+Use the buttons at the top of the document window to select a single-language view.

 ###Feedback
-Feedback about the content of this document can be submitted via issues or pull requests in this GitHub repo.

-If needed, you can also send comments to [public-i18n-cjk@w3.org](mailto:public-i18n-cjk@w3.org).
-You can view the archives of this mailing list [here](https://lists.w3.org/Archives/Public/public-i18n-cjk/).
+Please use the [GitHub issue list](https://github.com/w3c/klreq/issues) to send feedback about this document.

+###Following
+To follow the work, you can 'Watch' this repository using the control above, or subscribe to the [public-i18n-cjk](https://lists.w3.org/Archives/Public/public-i18n-cjk/) mailing list, which is notified once a day about changes to the repo.
+The [www-international](https://lists.w3.org/Archives/Public/www-international/) list is also notified daily.
+(Please use github issues rather than the mailing list to send feedback.)

 For archived issues, predating github, see the disused [issue tracker](http://www.w3.org/International/track/products/42).

 ###Contributing

-All contributors should read and agree with [CONTRIBUTING.md](https://github.com/w3c/jlreq/blob/gh-pages/CONTRIBUTING.md).
+All contributors should read and agree with [CONTRIBUTING.md](https://github.com/w3c/klreq/blob/gh-pages/CONTRIBUTING.md).

+There is currently no Korean Layout Task Force.

 Editors should be familiar with and use the following:

 - [Github guidelines for working with i18n documents](http://w3c.github.io/i18n-activity/guidelines/github)
 - [Editorial guidelines for working with i18n documents](http://w3c.github.io/i18n-activity/guidelines/editing)

 ##Additional information for editors